ossf/osv-schema/docs/schema.md

 alias of A) and transitive (If A aliases B and B aliases C, then A aliases C).

 Aliases should **not** be used in records that bundle many different vulnerabilities in one patch of a distribution of a package.
+Listing multiple vulnerabilities as `aliases` would mean that they are all identical (due to the symmetry/transitivity of `aliases`), not that one release fixes multiple (distinct) vulnerabilities.

 ## related field